Gamma Pictoris

 Gamma Pictoris, Latinised from γ Pictoris, is a single, orange-hued star in the southern constellation of Pictor.
 It is a faintly visible to the naked eye with an apparent visual magnitude of 4.50.
-Based upon an annual parallax shift of 18.45 mas as seen from Earth, this star is located about 177 light-years from the Sun.
-It is moving away from the Sun with a radial velocity of +15.7 km/s.
+Based upon an annual parallax shift of 17.58 mas as seen from Earth, this star is located about 185 light-years from the Sun.
+It is moving away from the Sun with a radial velocity of +17.29 km/s.

 This is an evolved K-type giant star with a stellar classification of K1 III.
-It has 1.59 times the mass of the Sun, while its diameter has been estimated as around 11 times that of the Sun.
-The star is radiating 61 times the Sun's luminosity from its enlarged photosphere at an effective temperature of around 4670 K.
+It has 1.5 times the mass of the Sun, while its diameter has been measured using interferometry as around 11 times that of the Sun.
+The star is radiating 53 times the Sun's luminosity from its enlarged photosphere at an effective temperature of around 4670 K.